8 min read

 Introducing TimeXtender, the Low-Code Data Estate Builder

-TimeXtender empowers you to build a modern data estate 10x faster by eliminating manual coding and complex tool stacks.
+TimeXtender Data Integration empowers you to build data solutions 10x faster by eliminating manual coding and complex tool stacks.

 TimeXtender automatically generates all code and documentation, which reduces build costs by 70%, frees data teams from manual, repetitive tasks, and empowers BI and analytics experts to easily create their own data products.